May 20, 2015

 Variations of Appam

-Indonesian coconut pancakes called serabi made with rice flour, baking soda, egg yolks, coconut milk, sugar, and salt is quite similar to south Indian appam. (click on the link for serabi and scroll down to the second recipe for pictures of serabi cooking in clay woks over wood burning stove; very similar to the pots traditionally used in South India).
-Serabi is served with kinca, a coconut and palm sugar sauce, colored green with pandanus leaves.
+Indonesian coconut pancakes called serabi made with rice flour, baking soda, egg yolks, coconut milk, sugar, and salt is quite similar to south Indian appam.
+Serabi is colored green with pandanus leaves and served with kinca, a coconut milk and palm sugar sauce.

 Malaysian Apam Balik is a small sweet crispy pancake filled with sugar, peanuts and creamy sweetcorn.
 Sri Lankan Hoppers are also made in the same way as appam in South India.
 Sri Lanka has a variation of hoppers called egg hoppers; it is made by breaking an egg over the hopper batter spread on the pan, covering and cooking till the egg is cooked.

 During the early nineteenth century Naattukottai Chettiars of Tamil Nadu migrated to various Southeast Asian countries for establishing their money lending business.
 Rangoon in Burma (Myanmar) had a large settlement of these money lenders.
 Ah-boh, a popular street food found in Rangoon today is quite similar to South Indian appam.
 The pancake is made in an iron pot with a curved bottom with a batter made with rice flour, sugar, salt water and baking soda.
 After spreading the batter inside the pot it is filled with coconut milk thickened with rice flour, sugar and baking soda.
 It is then covered and cooked until the filling has set.